 Summer Period (water temp 70 - 90 degrees

-This is the one time of the year where I still use jerkbaits, but often other baits are more effective.
+This is the one time of the year when I still use jerkbaits, but often other baits are more effective.
 My general rule of thumb for bass during the heat of the summer is deeper or thicker.

 Deeper often means getting out of the effective range for jerkbaits of 15 or 16 feet.
-So better tools during this time might be heavy jigs, crankbaits or Carolina rigs.
+So better tools during this time might be heavy jigs, crankbaits, or Carolina rigs.

-There are some places and conditions that I do like to fish a jerkbait in the summer though.
+There are some places and conditions that I do like to fish a jerkbait in the summer, though.
 First, I can often find some actively feeding fish on the flats and shoals early and late in the day.
-This is true especially on bodies of water that contain smallmouth.
+This is true, especially on bodies of water that contain smallmouth.